“Whip ’er good, Billy.”

 Adelais: Adelais turns, leans in to Pierpont’s ear, and whispers something.
 She continues further across the big room, “Come, Miss Caroline, we do not have much time left to plan for your busy day tomorrow.”

-Caroline: Caroline distantly wonders what makes the elder Kindred think she’ll wield any power over her when she leaves the domain.
+Caroline: Caroline wonders what makes the elder Kindred think she’ll wield any power over her when she leaves the domain.
 Ruin her reputation?
 What reputation.
 Her social standing?
 She’s a doormat.

 Still, she turns and curtsies to the lord counselor as she departs with the lady councilor.